- Class: Aves (Birds)

 The female lays 6 to 12 creamy-white eggs between mid-May and August.
 The eggs are incubated for just over three weeks.
 Chicks have blackish down with white spots on top, and white down on their bellies.

-This species is shy and secretive, fleeing to thick brush when disturbed.
+African pygmy geese are shy and secretive, fleeing to thick brush when disturbed.
 Little is known about its communication.

 AT THE ZOO